 The UK and Irish national trade associations NOAH (representing the UK animal medicines industry) and APHA (representing animal and plant health in Ireland) have met in Dublin to discuss matters of mutual interest.

 With Brexit high on the agenda, the associations have committed to work more closely together to support their members, who supply veterinary medicines in both markets, and to help ensure future availability of veterinary medicines to support the health and welfare of UK and Irish farm livestock and pets.

 NOAH Chief Executive Dawn Howard said: “With Brexit potentially having a major impact to both countries this meeting has allowed us to examine issues of common concern in more detail with the aim of ensuring future product availability.
 One of the key topics discussed was dual UK/Ireland labelled products, a system that has helped ensure product availability in both countries.”

-APHA CEO John Keogh warned: “With up to 73% Irish vet medicines available on the Irish market being dual labelled, Brexit presents a real risk to future product availability for our farmers, unless a workable solution is found when the UK leaves the European Union.
-Only by working together more closely can we secure full access.”
+APHA CEO John Keogh said: “With 73% Irish vet medicines being dual labelled, without measures being put in place Brexit presents a real risk to future product supply for our farmers.
+By working together more closely we can help ensure that full access continues.”

 With both associations active members of Animalhealth Europe, APHA and NOAH will continue to keep in close contact and to meet again.

 NOAH represents the UK animal medicines industry: its aim is to promote the benefits of safe, effective, quality medicines for the health and welfare of all animals.

 The Animal and Plant Health Association (APHA) is the representative body for manufacturers and sole distributors of animal health (veterinary medicines) and plant health (plant protection/agrochemical) products in Ireland